chipchap31/codeadvisor/README.md

 - The project has the functionality to edit the feedback.
 The solution is to edit option with the delete option and redirect the user to a another page with the feedback id.

 - The same person also pointed out that the footer is not fixed to the bottom when there are not much content.
 The fix would be to add a class with a fixed position and a set the the bottom style to zero.

+- A student pointed out to me that the owner of the project should not be able to add a feedback.
+She is absolutely right but I this functionality is essential as there are not much users yet.

 ## Deployment